Step 5 - Receiving Your Aid Eligibility Notice

 Returning Undergraduates students for the 2020-2021 academic year can anticipate receiving an award offer by July 15.

 If you choose to reject any of these offers, send notification to the Office of Financial Aid via email.

 Some awards require special attention or further action, as noted in the award letter, to have the funds credit to your account.
 Please make sure to follow all appropriate instructions to receive your financial aid awards.

 Lastly, thoroughly and carefully read through the Financial Aid Assistance Booklet.
 Freshmen and Transfer students receive this booklet in the mail and there is a link to the booklet in their online award letter.
-Returning Undergraduate students have a link to this booklet in their online award letter, they will not receive the booklet or their award letter in the mail.
+Returning Undergraduate students have a link to this booklet in their online award offer, they will not receive the booklet or their award offer in the mail.
 You may also click on the link below to view your corresponding Financial Aid Assistance Booklet.

 Many organizations (aside from Villanova University and State & Federal governments) offer excellent opportunities for scholarships, grants, and other forms of financial assistance.
 Students are responsible for handling respective applications, copies of transcript, and deadlines.

 Note, however, that Federal regulations prohibit "over-awards" (funds received in excess of your calculated financial need and/or funds received in excess of your cost of attendance).
 Therefore, all outside scholarships, whether based on academic merit or financial need, will be factored into a student's financial profile.
 If need is exceeded, an adjustment is made to reduce self-help aid first (loans, Federal Work-Study) then grant funds.

 It is the student's responsibility to notify the Office of Financial Assistance concerning any outside awards received.
 The Office of Financial Assistance retains the right to make any necessary changes to a student's financial aid award.